kodekloudhub/community-faq/docs/vscode-tips.md

 Open the lab in a new browser window, then `CTRL + C` and `CTRL + V` should work in the terminal.

-Please post in Slack on your own experiences with using VSCode labs in Linux OS.
+Please post in Discord on your own experiences with using VSCode labs in Linux OS.

 ## The terminal I had open closed on me!